 Tony founded and served as CEO of one of the earliest private-labeled broadband internet and communications services companies and established the first intellectual Capital Partnership Program in technology for higher education in the State of Georgia.

-Tan has served as a Leadership Board member to the J. Whitney Bunting College of Business and as a Trustee to the Georgia College & State University Foundation.
+Tan has served as a Leadership Board member to the Bunting College of Business and Technology and as a Trustee to the Georgia College & State University Foundation.